Catalysts (The Spectacular Spider-Man): Production

 "Catalyst" was written by Andrew Robinson and directed by Victor Cook, a producer and developer of The Spectacular Spider-Man.
 It originally aired on the Kids WB! block for The CW on April 26, 2008, at 10:00 a.m.
 Eastern/Pacific Time, with a parental guidance rating of TV-Y7-FV.
-It was preceded by repeats of the episodes "Natural Selection" and "Competition," and was the first new episode of the series to air after a two-week hiatus following the episode "The Invisible Hand."
-The episode's title, "Catalysts," expands the series theme "The Education of Peter Parker" chosen by developer Greg Weisman.
+It was preceded by repeats of the episodes "Natural Selection" and "Competition", and was the first new episode of the series to air after a two-week hiatus following the episode "The Invisible Hand".
+The episode's title, "Catalysts", expands the series theme "The Education of Peter Parker" chosen by developer Greg Weisman.
 Episodes in the third season one arc all shared a naming scheme based on chemistry.

 Green Goblin's costume was mainly designed after his original comic book appearance.
 The basic structure was based on initial designs drawn by Alex Ross for the Goblin as he appeared in the 2002 film Spider-Man, which was never used.
 Alterations were made to make it resemble Medieval clothing.
 The suit displays the color green, which, in Cook's broad color scheme for the series, is used to symbolize negative situations in Peter's life, while positive settings and occurrences, such as Peter's biology class, feature other key colors like yellow.

 Green Goblin was voiced by Steve Blum.
 Blum has starred in several different video games and animated series as a voice actor and, at the time of the episode's broadcast, had been about to star as the titular character of the then-forthcoming animated series Wolverine and the X-Men on Nicktoons Network.

 Mary Jane was voiced by Vanessa Marshall.
 Marshall has voice acted on several animated series and video games, as well as starring in commercials and other on-screen roles and performing stand-up comedy.
-Marshall was filming a Honda commercial when her agent, Cathey Lizzio, called her to confirm that she had landed the role as Mary Jane, simply saying, "Hello, is this Mary Jane?"
+Marshall was filming a Honda commercial when her agent, Cathey Lizzio, called her to confirm that she had landed the role as Mary Jane, simply saying, "Hello, is this Mary Jane?".
 Overjoyed, Marshall dropped to her knees and began hyperventilating, which worried the producers of the commercial.
-Marshall's mother had voiced Spider-Woman in the original 1980s Spider-Man animated series, though Marshall's interest in Spider-Man had dated back to reading the comic books in her youth.
+Marshall's mother, Joan Van Ark, had voiced Spider-Woman in the original 1980s Spider-Man animated series, though Marshall's interest in Spider-Man had dated back to reading the comic books in her youth.
 On her character, Marshall noted that she is "incredibly complex:"

-"Catalysts" became available on the DVD The Spectacular Spider-Man, Volume 3, on March 17, 2009, alongside the episodes "Reaction" and "The Uncertainty Principle."
+"Catalysts" became available on the DVD The Spectacular Spider-Man, Volume 3, on March 17, 2009, alongside the episodes "Reaction" and "The Uncertainty Principle".
 The volume featured episodes that detailed Green Goblin as a prominent character.
-It became available on the full season DVD box set entitled The Spectacular Spider-Man: The Complete First Season DVD Review, which featured every other episode of season one for the series.
+It became available on the full season DVD box set entitled The Spectacular Spider-Man: The Complete First Season DVD Review, which featured every other episode of season one.